-Instagram chief testifies before Congress for the first time, with child safety concerns the top issue
+Instagram chief testifies before Congress for the first time, amid child safety concerns

-Mosseri is expected to emphasize Instagram’s efforts to create age-appropriate experiences on the platform and to support updated Internet regulations to address verifying age and building parental controls, Meta spokesman Andy Stone said.
-But lawmakers have grown frustrated with the company and have signaled they will use the hearing to dress down the executive.
+“The conversation continues to repeat itself ad nauseam,” she said.
+“They continue to hear from you that change is coming … But guess what, nothing changes.
+Nothing.”

+Blackburn criticized a series of new tools that the company introduced to keep children and teens safer online as “half measures.”
+She said it’s time to pass legislation to keep children safe online, as well as a federal privacy bill.

-“For me, this is a case of too little, too late,” Sen. Marsha Blackburn (Tenn.), the top Republican on the Senate commerce subcommittee hosting the hearing, plans to say in her opening remarks.
+“This is a case of too little, too late,” Blackburn said.
 “Because now there is bipartisan momentum — both here and in the House — to tackle these problems we are seeing with Big Tech.”

+Mosseri said that Instagram was investing heavily to be able to identify the ages of users, but he said he believed that it would be more effective at the device level, where parents could set the age limits on phones or tablets to ensure they applied across all apps.

+A theme in Senators’ opening remarks was that they’ve lost patience for the company to reform itself.

 Here’s what you need to know